DAH5/StaticPHP/docs/Redirections.md

 ### Custom Redirection Template

 You can specify your own HTML structure for the redirection page by creating a file in the root of your source directory called `_redirection_template.html`.
 If this file exists, StaticPHP will use its contents when generating the redirection page, giving you full control over the design, layout, and even the timing of the redirection.

+You can customise the name of this file in your build configuration by setting `redirection_template_filename` to your preferred filename.

 This customization allows you to adjust the timing of the redirection, should you want to delay it for any reason (e.g., to display a message to users before they are redirected).